 The three states of matter are solid, liquid and gas.
 In solids, particles are held in a fixed pattern by strong bonds, but they vibrate.
 In liquids, the bonds between particles are weaker than in solids and the particles are still close to one another but are randomly arranged and free to move.
 In gases, particles are spread out widely and move faster than in solids and liquids.

 The following diagram shows the arrangement of particles in the three states of matter:

 When you cool down a gas, you can condense it back into liquid and a liquid turns into a solid, when it reaches its freezing point.

-Pure water becomes ice at 0 degrees Celsius and it boils at 100 degrees.
+Pure water becomes ice at 0 degrees Celsius and it boils at 100oC.

-As the bonds that hold solid particles together are very strong, energy is needed to break them, so they start moving more freely when it becomes a liquid.
+As the bonds that hold solid particles together are very strong, energy is needed to break them, so the particles start moving more freely when the substance becomes a liquid.
 When a solid turns back into a liquid, this energy is transferred to the surroundings, as it is no longer needed.

 In order for our body to cool down, it produces sweat.
 Sweat uses heat from our bodies to evaporate.